CruzZFire/ARC_Django_MS4/README.md

 ## Testing
 During the development phase, using VS Code and running a local server in a virtual environment made it very easy to adjust response and test the majority as was coded, via Developer Tools and terminal outputs.

-After finishing the coding, used "HTML validator", "CSS lint" and "PEP 8 validator" checking for possible warnings or errors.
+After finishing the coding phase, used "HTML validator", "CSS lint" and "PEP 8 validator" checking for possible warnings or errors.

+During production phase and with the help of some beta testers:

 **Global Display:** tests were made on browsers (Chrome, Edge, Firefox), tablets and phones ensuring responsiveness of the WebApp on every screen size.
 Some examples of portable devices used by testers involved or myself were: